Exclusive: Uzbekistan plans regulations against suitcase banking

 Foreign investment banks seeking a slice of the market “will have to open a branch in Uzbekistan or find a licensed local partner” and create a consortium with them under the new rules, CMDA spokesman Bakhadir Abibullaev said.

-Suitcase banking, where investment bankers only briefly visit their customer’s country to clinch a deal, is widespread in emerging markets but often criticized for doing little to develop local expertise.
+Suitcase banking, where investment bankers only briefly visit their customer’s country to clinch a deal, is widespread in emerging markets but often criticised for doing little to develop local expertise.

 The Tashkent government plans to issue at least $500 million in Eurobonds next year, and Uzbek state-owned companies may borrow even more, with total public sector borrowing likely to be capped at $4 billion per year.